realejandro/generateReadme/README.md

   # MY SUPER APP

   ## Description
-  This app is created to compare super heroes
+  This app is to comparate super heroes

   ## Installation
-  Use command npm i super and it would install dependencies
+  install in your local project downloading the app

   ## Usage
-  You can update components of the app in the way that you want
+  use comman node index.js respond the questions and it will create a super heroe readme

   ## license